-The design of the Fare Paid Zone must allow areas for passengers to step aside to look for their ORCA card so as to not adversely affect the flow of other passengers.
-A 20' clear zone around Fare Paid Zones is preferred.
+The design of the Fare Paid Zone must allow areas for passengers to step aside to look for their ORCA card to not adversely affect the flow of other passengers.

-Additional details for Fare Paid Zone design standards can be found in the Standard Drawings.
+Additional details for Fare Paid Zone design standards can be found in the Standard Drawings, and Section 3.3.5.

-For at-grade stations, the Fare Paid Zone is located at the ends of the platform outside of the 380' platform length.
+For at-grade stations with no vertical circulation, the Fare Paid Zone is located at the ends of the platform outside of the 380' platform length.

 Transfer between lines should occur within the Fare Paid Zone so that passengers do not need to leave and re-enter the Fare Paid Zone.
 If the transfer concourse is being used for passage between public spaces, then this area is not included in the Fare Paid Zone and FPZ threshold must be located immediately prior to the surge zone for the vertical transportation to the platform.
-See link to Link transfer stations in Passenger Experience and Decision Points along Journey Sequence, Section 2.3.4..
+See link to Link transfer stations in Passenger Experience and Decision Points along Journey Sequence, Section 2.3.4.

-In the design of Link stations where there are two different sets of platforms, transfer concourses are preferred to occur within the Fare Paid Zone.
+In the design of Link stations where there are two different sets of platforms, transfer concourses should occur within the Fare Paid Zone.
 This enables passengers to transfer between Link lines without tapping off then back on, eliminating complexity and providing a simple, easy connection.
 When transferring to other transit modes, such as the ST Express bus for example, passengers should exit the Fare Paid Zone.

-Figure v for 3.3.5.D - Fare Paid Zone testing at Roosevelt Station elements at typical elevator entrance
+Figure v for 3.3.5.E - Fare Paid Zone signage at East Main Station